 Tour the villa and gardens of Okochi-Sanso, the former estate of a famous Japanese film star.
 Marvel at the gorgeous residential architecture and the view of the city from the garden.
-Sip a cup of matcha tea and nibble on a sweet bun before you depart.
+Sip a cup of matcha tea, one of the best things to buy in Japan, and nibble on a sweet bun before you depart.

 Take The Wheel Of A Sailing Yacht In Halifax, Nova Scotia